Avandelta/Oculus/Context/English/BASIS.md

 2.)
 The auditor is limited by certain conditions, but is also entitled to ⁽²⁾:

-    2.1) Full interaction with the server on an equal footing with the manager of server (see chapter 1, article 3).
+    2.1) Full interaction with the server on an equal footing with the ruler (see chapter 1, article 3).
     2.2) Dissolution of the entire administration on temporary conditions in an early mode, subject to these conditions ⁽¹⁾:

         2.2.1) The presence of a direct written decree of the project developers.